 A significant part of the role of a forensic psychologist involves contributing to policy and research.
 In fact, psychologists working in the field of forensics may choose to focus on continued academic research rather than actual practice.

 To become a forensic psychologist, you will need to have an aptitude for science and ability to solve problems.
 If you wish to pursue this as a career will first need to complete a psychology degree accredited by the British Psychological Society.
 If your degree is in a different subject area, you will need to take a postgraduate conversion course.
 You will then need to undertake a Masters-level study and supervised practice.

 If you become employed as a forensic psychologist, you would likely work for the prison service, although forensic psychologists also work within probation services, the police service and the NHS.

-Oxbridge Home Learning offers a Forensic Psychology Level 3 distance learning course.
+Oxbridge Home Learning offers Forensic Psychology Level 3 as a distance learning course.
 This course would be ideal preparation for further study in this subject area.
 It would also be an excellent way to further your knowledge of criminal behaviour and legal practices.

 Alternatively, you may want to view all the online criminology courses we offer.